Best ELD Providers 2024: Top Electronic Logging Devices

 Our site is reader-supported – by clicking our links, we can match you with a potential supplier, and we may earn a small commission for this referral.

-Following our review of the top fleet GPS tracking systems, we’ve focused on compliance with commercial driving regulations from the Federal Motor Carrier Safety Administration (FMCSA).
+The best Electronic Logging Devices (ELDs) are crucial for ensuring compliance with commercial driving regulations from the Federal Motor Carrier Safety Administration (FMCSA).

 FMCSA removes ELD Devices

-On February 29th 2024, the the U.S. Department of Transportation Federal Motor Carrier Safety Administration (FMCSA) removed CI ELD LOGS, CN ELD, KSK ELD, TT ELD 30, and TT ELD 1010 devices from the list of registered Electronic Logging Devices (ELD).
+On February 29th 2024, the U.S. Department of Transportation Federal Motor Carrier Safety Administration (FMCSA) removed CI ELD LOGS, CN ELD, KSK ELD, TT ELD 30, and TT ELD 1010 devices from the list of registered Electronic Logging Devices (ELD).

 Regularly check this list when choosing to purchase an ELD device.